princekesDEV/EV-Engineers_019/README.md

 After reviewing a product, click the "Add to Cart" button to add the item to your shopping cart.
 You can view and modify your cart by clicking the cart icon at the top right of the page.

 5) Proceed to Checkout
-Once you are satisfied with your selections, proceed to checkout by clicking the "Checkout" button in your cart.
+Once you are satisfied with your selections, proceed to checkout by clicking the "Proceed to Buy" button in your cart.
 Follow the steps to complete your order.

 ```bash
 # Step-by-Step Example of Adding a Product to Cart and Checking Out